Impact

 Risk and Exploitability

-The CVSS score is not published and the EPSS score is unavailable; the vulnerability is not listed in the CISA KEV catalog.
-Based on the description, it is inferred that the likely attack vector is sending HTTP requests with unvalidated header values to an application that uses CrowCpp.
-The risk therefore depends on the exposure of Crow-based applications and the presence of user‑controlled header inputs.
+The CVSS score of 9.8 indicates a high severity.
+The EPSS score is < 1%, suggesting a very low probability that this vulnerability will be actively exploited.
+It is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that the likely attack vector is sending specially crafted HTTP requests with unvalidated header values to an application using CrowCpp Crow, requiring that the attacker can influence header content.
+The risk depends on the exposure of Crow-based applications and whether user input can affect header values.

 OpenCVE Enrichment